Shyam-Chen/Express-Starter/README.md

 * ---------- **P0: Critical** ----------
 * Deploy the application in Docker containers
 * Push Docker image to Heroku
-* The server can not be closed under unit tests
+* In the unit test can not shut down the server
 * ---------- **P1: Urgent** ----------
 * ...
 * ---------- **P2: Required** ----------